axelarnetwork/axelar-gmp-sdk-solidity/DESIGN.md

 - **Cancel TimeLock Proposal**: Again, similar to Interchain Governance, it cancels an existing governance proposal.

-- **Approve Multisig Proposal**: Enables multisig proposal approval by setting the approval status of the proposal to true, resetting any previous voting and signaling successful approval via a `MultisigApproved` event.
+- **Approve Multisig Proposal**: This function enables multisig proposal approval by setting the proposal's approval status to true.
+It resets any previous voting and signals successful approval via a MultisigApproved event.

 - **Cancel Multisig Approval**: Cancels an approved multisig proposal, setting the approval status of the proposal to false and indicating successful cancellation through a `MultisigCancelled` event.